hobbescodes/tangen/README.md

 #### Watch Mode

-When using `--watch`, tangen will:
+When using `--watch`, tangrams will:

 - Watch your config file for changes
 - Watch GraphQL documents (`.graphql` files) for changes